GSuthy/Ping_Pong/README.md

 # Ping_Pong
-Day of Autonomy Project With Steve Barlow and Hyrum Crook
+Day of Autonomy Project With Steve Barlow and Hyrum Crook.
+The purpose of this program is to track our Ping Pong games, dates, and scores.